 How do you deal with criticism or conflicts at work?
 How do you work through that?

 I think I’m very open-minded to other points of view.
 But at the same time, I know that I’m the artistic director, and that at the end I have to decide.
 I like to listen to other points of view, though, because I think dialogue is the only way to make something different, something better.
 I don’t think that power is about one person in the office being the boss of someone.
 The greater power, for me, is the one I have myself in my life and my decisions.

 When you were a kid, what was your idea of what a powerful woman looked like and acted like?
 Is that still your idea of a powerful woman?

 In my life, I’ve been very lucky to have women who inspire me, but not famous women.
 Women like my mother and grandmother — women who found a way to work but also a family.
-I had five sisters who worked hard, but never lost their personalities.
 They maintained their private lives but also their passions for their jobs.
 Now, my daughter [inspires me].

 You’ve spoken before about how your daughter has expanded your thinking about women and power.
 What are some things she’s taught you or exposed you to?

 I’ve really learned a lot from her because she’s another generation.
 When I was in my 20s, I lived in Rome in a very different way — not connected with the world.

 For my generation, fashion was something playful.
 We didn’t understand when we started working in fashion what it really could be.
 Now, fashion is so popular — so pop — that it has to reflect more about the world.
 It’s very important to give the right message.
 In my life, for example, I never thought about cultural appropriation or gender.
 My daughter has helped me understand all these arguments, and that they’re so important for the next generation.
 With her, I started to read a lot of books to improve my cultural understanding.